do2523/Algorithmic_Finance_Trading/ReadMe.md

 # VectorizedBacktester

 **Building a professional-grade trading backtester from scratch using Python.** Developed a powerful tool that connects to real-time market data, tests multiple trading strategies, and performs sophisticated performance analysis.
+Using Python libraries such as yfinance, numpy and pandas.

 The **VectorizedBacktester** class simplifies backtesting by automating data downloads, return calculations, and the evaluation of trading strategies.